EUROMAMMALS/notebooks/README.md

-This repository contains several documents to run in Jupyter Notebook that can be useful for Euromammals members.
+This repository contains several documents to be run in Jupyter Notebook that can be useful for Euromammals members.

 ## How to use the notebooks

 ### Download the repository

-Download the repository, you can use [Git](https://git-scm.com/), [Github command line](https://cli.github.com/) or the [`Download ZIP`](https://github.com/EUROMAMMALS/notebooks/archive/refs/heads/main.zip) button
+The first step is to download the repository, you can use [Git](https://git-scm.com/), [Github command line](https://cli.github.com/) or the [`Download ZIP`](https://github.com/EUROMAMMALS/notebooks/archive/refs/heads/main.zip) button

 ![Download the Euromammals notebook](images/download_source_code.png "Download the Euromammals notebook")

+Extract the ZIP file

 ### Install the needed softwares

-Enter in the `notebooks` directory and install [Virtualenv](https://virtualenv.pypa.io/en/latest/), a tool to create isolated Python environments.
+The main software that is required is [Virtualenv](https://virtualenv.pypa.io/en/latest/), a tool to create isolated Python environments.

+Enter in the `notebooks` directory and install.

-At this point you need to set up a new Python 3 (be sure that the default Python version is >= 3) environment and activate it with the following code.
+At this point you need to set up a new Python 3 (be sure that the default Python version of your Operative System is > 3) environment and activate it with the following code.

     virtualenv venv
     source venv/bin/activate